ArekBalysNordic/connectedhomeip/examples/light-switch-app/nrfconnect/README.md

 and [Zephyr RTOS](https://zephyrproject.org/).
 Visit Matter's [nRF Connect platform overview](../../../docs/guides/nrfconnect_platform_overview.md) to read more about the platform structure and dependencies.

+A light switch device is a simple embedded controller, which has the ability to control lighting devices such as light-bulbs, LEDs, etc. After commissioning into a Matter network a light-switch device does not know what can control.
+It means there is no information about another device connected to the same network and the user must provide this information to a light switch.
+A solution for this problem is a process called binding.

 The Matter device that runs the light switch application is controlled by the Matter controller device over the Thread protocol.
 By default, the Matter device has Thread disabled, and it should be paired with Matter controller and get configuration from it.
 Some actions required before establishing full